bd-j/pdrfit/README.md

 1. numpy
 2. scipy.spatial (for Delaunay triangulation)
-3. scikit-learn (for kdtrees)
-4. matplotlib
+3. matplotlib
-5. astropy or pyfits
+4. astropy or pyfits

-Use:
--To fit all pixels remove `sys.exit()` from `fit_ngc6822.py`, adjust filenames and rules for masking, and type `python fit_ngc6822.py` at the command line (in the same directory as the codes)
-  BETTER: enter pylab by typing      `ipython --pylab` Then type `%run fit_ngc6822.py`
+5. (optional)  scikit-learn (for kdtrees)

+Usage:
+- See `demo/fit_ngc6822.py`

 - Because of how the fitting is done, errors should never be set to 0. even if the line value is zero and/or the line is masked.
   This will result in dividing by zero and a NAN for the whole calculation.

 Description:
-- `fit_ngc6822` an example of how to fit the data for a given pixel.
+- `demo/fit_ngc6822` an example of how to fit the data and store and produce output for a given region

+- `pdrfit/pdrfit.py` Has a method to fit data for a single pixel

-- `pdrfit.py` has classes for holding kaufmann model grids and for generating model predictions of observables given physical conditions.
-Also includes a method for reading Kaufmann predition files.
+- `pdrfit/pdrmodel.py` has classes for reading and storing holding kaufmann model grids and for generating model predictions of observables given physical conditions.

+- `pdrfit/io.fits` Methods for reading observational data into numpy structured arrays

+- `pdrfit/pdrplot.py` methods to produce pretty plots and to produce point estimates from posterior grids

-- `modelgrid.py` generic classes for storing and interpolating model grids
+- `pdrfit/modelgrid.py` generic classes for storing and interpolating model grids.
+Typically should be left alone.

-- `pdrplot.py` methods to produce pretty plots.